datamintsGmbH/datamints_locallang_builder/Documentation/Editor/Index.rst

 It is possible for this export to overwrite the extension files directly or to use an intermediate directory.
 If you are unsure, you can also have a backup of the previous translations made.

-If you change something in a locallang file at file level, please make sure that you then click on "Reimport" in the panel on the left so that the content is reloaded.
+If you modify something in a locallang file at file level, please make sure that you then click on "Reimport" in the panel on the left so that the content is reloaded.

 .. _editor-faq: